Health Informatics: Master’s Degree vs. Certificate Program – Which is Best for You?

 While a certificate in health informatics will definitely help you develop key technical skills, it likely will not provide the same career growth potential as a master’s degree.
 However, there are certain situations in which a certificate program is a good choice.

-University of San Diego Health Informatics Certificate and Master Degree Course Comparison Table
+Health Informatics Certificate and Master Degree Course Comparison Table

 A certificate program in health informatics may be right for you if: